lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 Slices allow you to select a contiguous subset of an array.

-``field[from:to]`` If from is not specified, then it means start from the 1st element of array; If to is not specified, then it means end with the last element of array.
+``field[from:to)``is the interval before closing and opening, excluding to.
+If from is not specified, then it means start from the 1st element of array; If to is not specified, then it means end with the last element of array.

 ```
 SELECT children[0:1] FROM demo

+{
+    "children": ["Sara"]
+}

+SELECT children[1:-1] FROM demo

+{
+    "children": ["Alex"]
+}

+SELECT children[0:-1] FROM demo

 {
     "children": ["Sara","Alex"]